 Phone: 01267 222151

-Has our favourite pubs in Carmarthenshire guide inspired you to visit this beautiful part of Wales?
-We have a range of holiday cottages in Carmarthenshire to suit all!
+Has our guide to the favourite pubs in Carmarthenshire inspired you to explore this stunning corner of Wales?
+We offer a wide selection of holiday cottages in Carmarthenshire, perfect for every type of getaway.

-For further things to do during your stay, check out our blogs on 11 Things To Do in Carmarthenshire or 9 Castles in Carmarthenshire to visit, for a getaway to remember.
+Looking for more to do while you’re here?
+Discover even more local adventures with our blogs on 11 Things To Do in Carmarthenshire or 9 Castles in Carmarthenshire to Visit — ideal for making your trip truly unforgettable.

-Don’t delay, embark on your South West Wales adventure today with Coast and Country Holidays!
+Don’t wait — start your South West Wales adventure today with Coast and Country Holidays!